Bas3dBoi/test/selenium_lab.md

 ### Step 1: Setup

-1. Ensure you have performed the environment_setup lab.
+1. Ensure you have performed the "environment_setup.md" lab.
 2. Navigate to the tests folder in the project directory.
 3. Create a new file name test_selenium.py
 4. Open a command prompt and use the following to launch the flask application.
 You may need to cd into the weather_project_folder directory.